Limit relations between $q$-Krall type orthogonal polynomials: Introduction

 In a recent paper \cite{ran-pet} the case when $\cal C$ is a discrete semiclassical or $q$-semiclassical linear functional was considered in details.
 Here we will focus our attention on the case when $\cal C$ is a $q$-classical linear functional and we will construct the Krall-type polynomials associated with the $q$-classical families of the so-called $q$-Hahn tableau \cite{ran01,koo94}.
 This case is not so well known and only few papers deals with examples of such polynomials: the Stieltjes-Wigert polynomials \cite{chi1}, a particular case of the $q$-little Jacobi polynomials \cite{vin01}, and the Al-Salam \& Carlitz I and discrete $q$-Hermite I \cite{ran-pet}.

-The aim of the present contribution is to continue the work started in \cite{ran-pet} and study several families of $q$-Krall type orthogonal polynomials.
+The aim of the present contribution\footnote{ This paper appear in R. \'Alvarez-Nodarse and R.S.
+Costas-Santos, Limit relations between q-Krall type orthogonal polynomials, {\it J. Math.
+Anal.
+Appl.} {\bf 322}(1) (2006) 158-176, but we have found a misprint in formulas \eqref{ker-rep1} and \eqref{ker-rep2}.
+In this version we correct the misprints as well as all all formulas that changes as a consequence of such misprint.
+The changes are in blue.} is to continue the work started in \cite{ran-pet} and study several families of $q$-Krall type orthogonal polynomials.
 In particular, we will obtain the limits of the $q$-Krall type polynomials in the $q$-Hahn tableau.
 In such a way we will continue the study started in \cite{ran-mar3} concerning the limit relations among the Krall-type families.

 The structure of the paper is the following.
 In section 2 some preliminaries and the basic parameters of the families that we will consider later on are given.
 In particular, we include the explicit values for the kernels of the corresponding $q$-classical polynomials in terms of the polynomials and their $q$-derivatives.
 In section 3 the $q$-Krall-type orthogonal polynomials are defined and some algebraic properties are deduced for these new families.
 Finally, in section 4, the limits of the modified polynomials of the examples considered in section 2 are established.